trungle15/ReuseU/sprints/sprint-planning/Sprint_5_Planning.md

 ## Assignment: (what people will do)

 Additional work everyone completes:
-* Timur: Implement the review feature on frontend/backend
+* Timur: Implement the review feature on frontend/backend, help on bug 1
 * Howie:
 * Krishna:
 * Trung: